 - Melt both chocolates together with the 6 tablespoons of water in a small bowl.
 Use either a double-boiler or a microwave.
 I used a microwave on 50% for 30 seconds to 1 minute.
 Stir until smooth, then set aside to cool to room temperature.

-- In the bowl of an electric mixer beat the butter and 1 ¼ cup of the sugar on medium-high speed until light and fluffy, about 5 minutes.
+- In the bowl of an electric mixer beat the butter and 1 cup of the sugar on medium-high speed until light and fluffy, about 5 minutes.
 Add the melted chocolate and beat on medium speed until combined.
-Then beat in the egg yolks, one at a time, beating well after each addition.
+Then beat in the egg yolks (yolks only), one at a time, beating well after each addition.

 - Over low speed, beat half of the dry ingredients (the flour mixture) into the creamed butter mixture until just combined.
-Mix in the buttermilk and the vanilla extract until combined and then beat in the rest of the flour mixture.
+Add the buttermilk and the vanilla extract until combined and then beat in the rest of the flour mixture.

-- Fold about one-third of the egg whites into the cake batter to lighten it, then fold in the remaining egg whites just until there’s no trace of egg white visible.
+- With a spoon, fold about one-third of the egg white mix into the cake batter to lighten it, then fold in the remaining egg whites just until there’s no trace of egg white visible.

 - Divide the batter into the 2 prepared cake pans, smooth the tops, and bake for about 45 minutes, until a toothpick inserted into the center comes out clean.
 Cool cake layers completely.
 While the cakes are baking and cooling, make the filling, syrup, and icing.

-- Pour the hot custard immediately into the pecan-coconut mixture and stir until the butter is melted.
+- Pour the hot custard immediately into the bowl with pecan-coconut mixture and stir until the butter is melted.
 Cool completely to room temperature.
 (It will thicken.)

 - Place the 8 ounces of chopped chocolate in a bowl with the corn syrup and the 3 tablespoons of butter.